-COVID-19: Brunei bars entry of Malaysians via land, sea crossings - The Scoop
+COVID-19: Brunei bars entry of travellers from Malaysia via land, sea crossings - The Scoop

 The new travel rules come after Malaysia announced a second lockdown for 14 days from Wednesday and entered a state of emergency as its number of coronavirus infections continue to mount.

-Malaysia’s hospitals were reported to be reaching breaking point after recording a record daily rise of 3,309 cases on Tuesday, including 146 in Sarawak, which borders Brunei.
+Malaysia’s hospitals were reported to be reaching breaking point after hitting a record daily rise of 3,309 cases on Tuesday, including 146 in Sarawak, which borders Brunei.

 Brunei has yet to reopen its borders since a travel ban was imposed on March 24 last year, with only essential travellers allowed to enter and leave the country after seeking permission from the Prime Minister’s Office.